 ISO 42001 Annex A Controls: The 38 AI Management Controls and Where Each One Lands in the Deployment

 ISO 42001 Annex A lists 38 controls across nine areas (A.2 through A.10) that an organization implementing an AI Management System (AIMS) has to consider.
-The auditor's Statement of Applicability records which controls the organization has implemented, which controls it has excluded (with justification), and which controls are partially implemented with a target date for completion.
-This piece walks through each of the nine areas, the controls each area contains, the deployment layer where each control operates (policy, application, gateway, model provider), and the evidence artifacts a certification body's auditor accepts as satisfaction of the control.
+Numbering starts at .2 in every area because the .1 position holds the control objective, and A.6 splits into A.6.1 and A.6.2 for a total of nine lifecycle controls.
+The auditor's Statement of Applicability records which controls the organization has implemented, which it has excluded (with justification), and which are partially implemented with a target date.
+This piece gives the full 38-control table with the deployment layer for each, the evidence a certification body accepts per area, what ISO/IEC 42006:2025 changed about who may audit you, and why an ISO 42001 certificate grants no presumption of conformity under EU AI Act Article 17.

 ISO 42001 Annex A lists 38 controls across nine areas (A.2 through A.10) that an organization implementing an AI Management System (AIMS) has to consider.
 The Statement of Applicability records which controls the organization has implemented, which controls it has excluded (with justification), and which controls are partially implemented with a target date for completion.
 The auditor samples the applicable controls at the certification audit and the surveillance audits that follow.